CtrlK

 Trigger Term Quality

-The only keyword is 'byzantine-coordinator' which is technical jargon that users would not naturally say.
-No natural language trigger terms are present.
+The only keyword is 'byzantine-coordinator', which is technical jargon that no user would naturally say.
+There are no natural language trigger terms that a user might use when needing this skill.

 1 / 3